Chitral, پاکستان - Things to Do in Chitral

 Top Things to Do in Chitral

-Explore the historic Chitral Fort (Shahi Qila), a 400-year-old fortress that once served as the residence of the Mehtar (ruler) of Chitral.
-The fort now houses a museum showcasing local artifacts, traditional weapons, and exhibits about the region's royal history and cultural heritage.
+Visit the historic Chitral Fort (Shahi Qila), a 400-year-old fortress that served as the residence of the Mehtar (ruler) of Chitral.
+The fort showcases traditional Chitrali architecture with intricate woodwork and offers panoramic views of the town and surrounding mountains.
+Inside, you'll find artifacts, weapons, and exhibits detailing the region's royal history.

-Journey to the famous Shandur Pass (3,700m), known as the 'Roof of the World,' which connects Chitral to Gilgit-Baltistan.
-This high-altitude plateau is famous for hosting the world's highest polo ground and offers breathtaking panoramic views of surrounding peaks and pristine alpine lakes.
+Journey to Shandur Pass (3,738m), known as the 'Roof of the World,' which connects Chitral to Gilgit-Baltistan.
+This high-altitude plateau is famous for hosting the world's highest polo ground and offers spectacular views of surrounding peaks.
+The area features pristine lakes, wildflower meadows, and nomadic settlements during summer months.

 Getting There